BestTimesToVisit.com Logo

 Local Buses (De Lijn)

-De Lijn operates the local bus network in Bruges, useful for reaching areas slightly outside the immediate city center or for getting to and from the train station.
-Routes are generally well-marked.
+The De Lijn bus network connects Bruges to surrounding areas and can be useful for reaching attractions slightly outside the immediate city center or for getting to/from the train station if you have luggage.

 Cost:Around €3 per single ticket, day passes available.